smintio/Portals-Components-SDK/Tools/Portals-DevServer/Release/README.md

 The DevServer tool can be started by executing the binary for the target operating system.

-During initialization the server with list all known configuration mappings.
+During initialization the server with list all known frontend component configuration mappings.

-If the component is not listed in the mappings, the server will display a message indicating that the component is not recognized.

-Please do not hesitate to contact us at [support@smint.io](mailto:support@smint.io) for any questions regarding Portals-DevServer.
+Please do not hesitate to contact us at [support@smint.io](mailto:support@smint.io) for any questions regarding the dev server.

 Contributors
 ============